 Cari suffers from an autoimmune system deficiency.
 For that reason, she can't avoid the dentist--and she dearly wants to.
+Cari suffers from an autoimmune system deficiency.
+For that reason, she can't avoid the dentist – although she dearly wants to.
 Because her body can't fight infection easily, Cari's health depends upon vigilance in many areas, including oral health.

 Twelve years passed after that difficult day.
 Now Amber's problems had multiplied.
 She had adult teeth that never emerged, leaving baby teeth in place.
 She had teeth that were decayed and discolored, all crying out for long-overdue maintenance.
 Then she happened to hear an ad for something called sedation care.
 But despite the reassuring words uttered, Amber still couldn't bring herself to even make a simple phone call to a dental office.